tapis-project/documentation/source/technical/jobs.rst

 Environment Variables
 ---------------------

-The following standard environment variables are passed into each application container run by Tapis.
+The following standard environment variables are passed into each application container run by Tapis as long as they have been assigned a value.

 ::